andrewpareles/3DTest/README.md

 @author Andrew Pareles

 Your perspective in this program is through the aperture of a pinhole camera!
 All 3D objects are represented by their vertices, which are traced "through the pinhole" onto your 2d screen.
-Since straight edges in 3D will always be seen as straight lines, all faces can simply be filled in by polygons using solely the information about these traced vertices -- no ray tracing, ray marching, etc.
+Since straight edges in 3D will always be seen as straight lines, all faces can be filled in by polygons using solely the information about these traced vertices -- no ray tracing, ray marching, etc.

 All the math, code, and algorithms were formulated and written by me.